Last updated 23rd March, 2025

 Glass extensions are completely clear and frameless constructions which have no visible supports.
 The average cost of installing a glass extension is around £14,000 to £70,000, with prices depending on the size and quality of the construction.

 A conservatory is an extension which is built with a glass roof and walls.
-The typical cost of a conservatory is around £5,000 to £10,000.
+The typical conservatory cost is around £5,000 to £10,000.

 There are some differences between prefab and conventional extensions, with the main distinction being that prefab extensions are pre-built before they are delivered and installed, unlike conventional extensions which are constructed onsite.